We treat Crack Cocaine addiction

 - Strong cravings to use more Crack

-What are the Warning Signs of Crack Addiction
+What are the warning signs of an Crack Cocaine addiction?

-Crack is highly addictive, and addiction can begin to take hold from the very first time a user takes the drug.
-A user is often consumed and overwhelmed by the intensity and short duration of the high that Crack produces, compelling them to take more straight after the first hit.
-Crack addiction can lead to major mental and physical health problems, as it is the strongest form of Cocaine and is usually at least 75% more concentrated.
-As an addiction develops, a user will require more Crack to experience a high, and may experience withdrawal symptoms if they try and stop taking it.
-Withdrawal symptoms occur because Crack creates excess amounts of dopamine, otherwise known as the ‘happiness hormone’, within the brain.
-As the body becomes dependent on Crack, natural levels of dopamine are diminished, to the point where the body is reliant on Crack to produce any dopamine at all.
-Cravings for the drug can be overwhelming, which is why users continue to take Crack despite suffering withdrawal symptoms.
+Crack Cocaine is highly addictive, and addiction can begin to take hold from the very first time a user takes the drug.
+A user is often consumed and overwhelmed by the intensity and short duration of the high that Crack Cocaine produces, compelling them to take more straight after the first hit.
+Crack Cocaine addiction can lead to major mental and physical health problems, as it is the strongest form of Cocaine and is usually at least 75% more concentrated.

 - Sweating profusely